Gabon's Bongo struggles to transform African oil republic

 Many in Libreville are angry at the luxurious lifestyles of officials, including Bongo and his entourage.
 At an investment summit last month, traffic jams clogged city streets as presidential vehicles swept along the coastal road.
 VIPs drank champagne at a red-carpet gala at a seafront hotel, just blocks from the city's sprawling shanties.

-Marc Ona Essangui, head of NGO Brainforest, said authorities should be spending money on honoring pledges to build schools and 5,000 new housing units a year instead of expensive forums.
+Marc Ona Essangui, head of NGO Brainforest, said authorities should be spending money on honouring pledges to build schools and 5,000 new housing units a year instead of expensive forums.

 Education is key to delivering on Bongo's pledge to create opportunities for a growing young population, more than one- third of whom are unemployed.
 Yet at the state-run Omar Bongo University, the campus is littered with rubber bullets and tear gas canisters after police clashed with students protesting the lack of basics, such as text books and Internet access.